gooddata/gooddata-ui-sdk/docs/content/en/latest/Quick_start.md

     +       </ThemeProvider>
         </WorkspaceProvider>
     ```
-    Now `ThemeProvider` will load a theme from GoodData server, so if you have a custom one defined there - it should be applied.
+    Now `ThemeProvider` will load a theme from GoodData server, so if you have a custom one defined there, it should be applied.
-3. Let's override the way tooltips look like:
+3. Let's override what tooltips look like:
     ```diff
     -   <ThemeProvider>
     +   <ThemeProvider theme={{